Best Disney Moderate Resorts

 The jewel of Coronado Springs Resort amenities is the Dig Site.
 It’s an island located in the center of the resort and sports several options:

 - Lost City of Cibola Pool – This pool has the longest waterslide of all Moderate resorts at 123 feet long.
-It also has the largest jacuzzi of any Disney Resort.
+It also has the largest hot tub of any Disney Resort, holding up to 22 people!
 Coronado Springs is missing a water play area for kids where the other Moderates all have one.

 This pool can literally support an entire day of fun!
 Disney even provides life jackets for the little ones who want to go down the waterslide over and over again.
 Don’t forget to stock up on the sunscreen and pool essentials before your trip.
 These are our tried and true favorites: